310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Chiaki mgn %}
 Hm?
 Shinkai-kun, did you call for me?
 Just give me a second longer!

-If I remember clearly, there was a jersey in the room for Ryuseitai — I’ll bring one over.
+If I remember correctly, there was a jersey in the room for Ryuseitai — I’ll bring one over.
 It’s better to have a change of clothes, so!

 I think that jersey was left behind by the student who quit our unit the other day, so it should be okay to use it…